Abstract Strategy Game

 Jump to search

-An Abstract Strategy Game is a strategy game with minimal element of chance and with minimal requirement for background knowledge.
+An Abstract Strategy Game is a strategy game that typically has minimal element of chance, minimal thematic elements, and minimal requirement for background knowledge beyond the game rules themselves.

 - Context: